-A certain amount of stress isn't a bad thing and can actually be very useful in helping us to focus on an essential task, to approach something we really want, or to quickly run away from something we don’t.
+A certain amount of stress isn't a bad thing and can actually be useful by helping us to focus on an essential task, to approach something we really want, or to run away from something we don’t.

 Nevertheless, in large doses stress and its close relative - anxiety - can prove to be highly detrimental to our health and wellbeing.

-Numerous studies have indicated that anxiety is a frequent underlying causative factor in problems such as migraines, high blood pressure, digestive disorders, and insomnia.
+Numerous studies have indicated that anxiety can be a frequent underlying factor in problems such as migraines, high blood pressure, digestive disorders and insomnia.

 STRESS AND ANXIETY ARE DIFFERENT